The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

 \subsubsection{Model category structures on topological spaces}

-Let $\Top$ be the category of Hausdorff topological spaces.
-Recall that a map $f:X\to Y$ is a homotopy equivalence if it admits a homotopy inverse and a weak homotopy equivalence if it is a bijection on path-connected components and for any $x\in X,$ the map $\pi_n(X, x)\to \pi_n(Y, f(x))$ is an isomorphism for each $n$.
-Any homotopy equivalence $X\to Y$ is a weak homotopy equivalence, and the converse is true provided $X,Y$ are CW complexes, but not true in general.
-Both homotopy equivalences and weak homotopy equivalences evidently satisfy the conditions required to define a class of weak equivalences.
-We denote the class of weak homotopy equivalences $\operatorname{WE}$. \begin{proposition}[{Quillen model structure~\cite[II.2, Theorem~1]{quillen}}] There is a model structure on the category $\top$ with weak equivalences given by $\operatorname{WE}$ and fibrations given by Serre fibrations.
-This model category structure is called the \emph{Quillen model structure}.
-A space $X$ is cofibrant in this model structure if and only if it is a retract of a CW complex.
-Any space is fibrant. \end{proposition} \begin{proposition}[{Str\o m model structure~\cite{strom}}] There is a model structure on the category $\top$, called the \emph{Str\o m model structure} (\cite{strom}) with weak equivalences given by homotopy equivalences and with fibrations given by Hurewicz fibrations.
-The cofibrations are retracts of Hurewicz cofibrations with closed image.
-Any topological space is cofibrant in the Str\o m model structure. \end{proposition} \begin{proposition}[{Mixed model structure~\cite{cole}}] There is a model structure called the \emph{mixed} model structure on topological spaces with weak equivalences $\operatorname{WE}$ and fibrations given by Hurewicz fibrations.
-A space is cofibrant in the intermediate model category structure if it is homotopy equivalent to a CW complex.
-This structure was constructed by Cole~\cite{cole}, see also~\cite[\S17.3-4]{may-ponto}. \end{proposition}
+Let $\Top$ be the category of compactly generated weakly Hausdorff topological spaces, see~\cite{strickland}, \cite[Definition~2.4.21, Theorem~2.4.25]{hovey}, \cite{nlab:stroem_model_structure}, \cite[\S6.4]{may_concise}.
+Recall that a map $f:X\to Y$ is a homotopy equivalence if it admits a homotopy inverse, and is a weak homotopy equivalence if it is a bijection on path-connected components and, for any $x\in X$, the map $\pi_n(X, x)\to \pi_n(Y, f(x))$ is an isomorphism for each $n\ge 1$.
+Any homotopy equivalence $X\to Y$ is a weak homotopy equivalence; the converse is true provided $X,Y$ are CW complexes, but not true in general.
+Both homotopy equivalences and weak homotopy equivalences clearly satisfy the conditions required to define a class of weak equivalences.
+We denote by $\operatorname{WE}$ the class of weak homotopy equivalences. \begin{theorem}[{Quillen model structure~\cite[II.2, Theorem~1]{quillen}}] There is a model structure on the category $\top$ with weak equivalences given by $\operatorname{WE}$ and fibrations given by Serre fibrations.
+A space is cofibrant in this model structure if and only if it is a retract of a relative CW complex, and any space is fibrant. \end{theorem} \begin{theorem}[{Str\o m model structure~\cite{strom}}] There is a model structure on the category $\top$ with weak equivalences given by homotopy equivalences and with fibrations given by Hurewicz fibrations.
+The cofibrations are retracts of Hurewicz cofibrations with closed image, and in particular any space is cofibrant.
+Also, any space is fibrant. \end{theorem} \begin{theorem}[{Mixed model structure, Cole~\cite{cole}, see also~\cite[\S17.3-4]{may-ponto}}] There is a model structure on the category $\top$, called \emph{mixed} model structure, with weak equivalences given by $\operatorname{WE}$ and fibrations given by Hurewicz fibrations.
+A space is cofibrant in the mixed model structure if and only if it is homotopy equivalent to a CW complex, and any space is fibrant. \end{theorem}